 Illiteracy and Poverty in Ethiopia

 Ethiopia has the second largest population in Africa, with 109.2 million people.
-Unfortunately, the country also suffers from rampant poverty as it was reported in 2016 that 24% of Ethiopia’s population is considered impoverished.
+Unfortunately, the country also suffers from rampant poverty — in 2016, 24% of Ethiopia’s population endured conditions of poverty.
 Poverty is a multifaceted and complicated issue, however, one can generally find a low literacy rate in countries with corresponding high poverty rates.
-In Ethiopia, this holds true because just under half of its population is illiterate.
-Given the extreme disadvantage that low literacy rates put on communities, there have been multiple efforts to improve the Ethiopian education system. and literacy in Ethiopia.
+In Ethiopia, this holds true because slightly less than half of the population is illiterate.
+Given the extreme disadvantage that low literacy rates puts on communities, there have been multiple efforts to improve the Ethiopian education system and increase literacy in Ethiopia.

 Unlock Literacy is a project founded by World Vision in 2012 that has reached a total of 1.7 million children in the endeavor to increase the literacy rate in impoverished countries.
-Unlock Literacy is committed to the implementation of teacher training programs, better educational resources and appropriate reading materials.
-The program acknowledges the fact that oftentimes rural areas are unable to attain reading material that is applicable to the children being educated.
-As a result, it has aided in the creation of over one million new books in the common languages of the students.
+Unlock Literacy commits to the implementation of teacher training programs, better educational resources and appropriate reading materials.
+The program acknowledges the fact that oftentimes rural areas are unable to attain reading material applicable to the children receiving an education.
+As a result, Unlock Literacy has aided in the creation of more than 1 million new books in the common languages of the students.
 Unlock Literacy has also seen success as children who could read with comprehension rose from 3% to 25% after the program.

 READ TA was founded in 2012 by USAID in partnership with the Ethiopian Ministry of Education in order to advance writing and reading among 15 million early education students.
-With READ TA’s methods, more than $17 million has been provided to train 113,385 teachers in safe and practical learning initiatives.
+With READ TA’s methods, more than $17 million goes toward training 113,385 teachers in safe and practical learning initiatives.
 In recognition of low literacy’s association with poverty, the program also seeks to improve the student’s overall understanding of class materials.
-This has been accomplished by giving schools the necessary educational resources that have been designed to appeal to the student reading it.
+READ TA has accomplished this by giving schools the necessary educational resources designed to appeal to the student reading it.
 Additionally, READ TA has adapted 320 educational materials to address the local context of communities living outside of administrative regions.